Living Sober Sucks

 Living Sober Sucks?

-Here’s how it’s going to suck: If you have been using alcohol as a crutch to avoid or alleviate stress, drinking for the pursuit of pleasure, or misusing alcohol to free yourself of inhibitions, it is really going to suck when you eliminate this crutch from your life.
+Here's how its going to suck: If you have been using alcohol as a crutch to avoid or alleviate stress, drinking for the pursuit of pleasure, or misusing alcohol to free yourself of inhibitions, it is really going to suck when you eliminate this crutch from your life.
 You are going to have to handle stress, seek pleasure and face social situations completely sober.
 That can be scary, tough and it will suck.

 Reality is the enemy of drunkenness.
 Living sober will improve your chances of enjoying a happier, healthier and more engaged life.
-(Watch video)

-Join me as a friend on facebook.
+Feel free to join me as a friend on facebook.

 Forget Recovery